Unsupervised multi-modal Styled Content Generation: Experiments

 \subsection{Learnt Modes}

 At the basis of our approach is the assumption that the learned constants encode a template or a canonical representation of the modes present in the dataset from which we wish to sample and generate images.
-In order to visually demonstrate this, we visualize the constants learned by StyleGAN and by \UName for two bi-modal datasets.
-This is done by computing and applying an \emph{average style vector} $w_\textrm{avg} \in \mathcal{W}$, obtained by running 10,000 random latent vectors $z \in \mathcal{Z}$ through the mapping network of each generator and averaging the results.
+In order to visually demonstrate this, we visualize the constants learned by \UName for several datasets.
+This is done by computing and applying an \emph{average style vector} $w_\textrm{avg} \in \mathcal{W}$, obtained by running 10,000 random latent vectors $z \in \mathcal{Z}$ through the mapping network of each generator, and averaging the results.
 Next, we disable the noise inputs to the synthesis network of the generator and apply the AdaIN parameters resulting from $w_\textrm{avg}$.
 Thus, the generator ``renders'' its learnt constant using an ``average'' style.
-When we apply this method on our \UName, we force the generator to select one out of the $K$ learned constants by setting $w_R$ to a corresponding one-hot vector (note that the generation of the style vectors $w$ does not require the value of the mixing vectors $w_{R}$).
+When we apply this method on \UName with $K > 1$, we force the generator to select one out of the $K$ learned constants by setting $w_R$ to a corresponding one-hot vector (note that the style vectors $w$ are generated independently of the mixing vectors $w_{R}$).

-In Figure \ref{tab:VisConsts}, we show the resulting average style images for StyleGAN and for our \UName.
-It is apparent that StyleGAN (left column), has preferred to learn a constant which perfectly represents one out of the two modes in our datasets.
-When trained on a dataset with two letters, StyleGAN has learned the average image of one of the two letters (`B'), and when trained on a dataset of cats and dogs, it has learned an average representation of a cat.
-This implies that in order to generate an image of the letter `A' or of a dog, StyleGAN must exert substantial effort in order to warp and texture the output properly, using only multi-scale AdaIN parameters. \UName, on the other hand, has learned two very different modes, which better reflect the modes in our dataset.
-In the case of a dataset with the letters `A' and `B', the two learnt average images resemble the shapes of these two letters.
-Similarly, when trained on the cats and dogs dataset, an average cat and an average dog are learned.
-This effectively simplifies our generator's task of properly generating either one of the two classes.
-We attribute the improvement achieved by our method to this simplification.
-Recall that learning the two root constants is achieved in an unsupervised manner.
-In other words, our \UName is able to uncover two modes with which it spans the distribution of the dataset without any guidance.
+Figure \ref{tab:VisConsts} shows the resulting mode visualizations for our \UName with $K=1$, $K=4$ and $K=16$.
+In the bi-modal datasets (letters `A' and `B', and Cats \& Dogs), it is apparent that StyleGAN (i.e., $K = 1$) has learned a root constant that represents one of the two classes present in the dataset (the letter `B' and a portrait of a cat).
+This implies that in order to generate an image of the letter `A' or of a dog, StyleGAN must exert substantial effort in order to warp and texture the output properly, using only multi-scale AdaIN parameters.
+Using larger values of $K$, \UName has learned very different modes, which better reflect the diversity of the dataset.
+In the case of the letters `A' and `B', and with $K=4$, the two learnt root constants yield images resembling the shapes of these two letters.